New Mexico Dem governor spent taxpayer cash on groceries, booze: reports

 CLICK HERE TO GET THE FOX NEWS APP

-Grisham, 61, a native of New Mexico who is in her first term as governor after serving as a member of the state House and prior to that as the state’s health secretary, has taken heat from businesses because of her coronavirus restrictions.
+Grisham, 61, a native of New Mexico who is in her first term as governor after serving in the U.S. House and prior to that as the state’s health secretary, has taken heat from businesses because of her coronavirus restrictions.

 In December, sources told Fox News she turned down an offer to serve as interior secretary in the Biden administration.